 Why they work

-The smart thing about these company values is that they create an impressively specific vision for how the company is organized and operates.
+The smart thing about these core company values is that they create an impressively specific vision for how the business is organized and operates.
 They work on the approach that the customer will be well-served if the company’s internal operation is strong.

 1. We love our customers.

 4. We are driven.

 8. We are SpotX.